 Due to its rapid expansion in the Chinese market, McDonald’s restaurants became an integral aspect of the Chinese cities’ landscape.
 To gain more patrons, McDonald’s started employing a new strategy in China.
 The brand reduced American symbolism in China and incorporated more menu options with a Chinese twist.

-As of 2020, there are around 3,300 McDonald’s restaurants in China, 150 thousand employees.
-By 2017 McDonald’s had served over 1,3 billion customers.
-Moreover, McDonald’s Corp plans to nearly double the number of stores in mainland China by 2022.
-In line with the popular statement 我们的一小步，世界的一大步 (“a small step for us, is a large step for the world”) McDonald’s in China is now focused on serving organic and sustainably grown food, following the “green” trends in the world.
+As of 2022, there are around 5,000 McDonald’s restaurants in China and 180 thousand employees.
+By 2017 McDonald’s had served over 1,3 billion customers, and now it serves 1 billion customers a year.
+In line with the popular statement 我们的一小步，世界的一大步 (“a small step for us, is a large step for the world”) McDonald’s in China is now focused on serving organic and sustainably grown food following the “green” trends in the world.

 Western brands and Chinese mentality